SteTala97/SpaceInvaders/README.md

 Once it's installed, you need to just:
 ```
 cd code # change directory to the "code" directory which contains the python files
-main.py # execute the "main.py" file
+python3 main.py # execute the "main.py" file
 ```

 Congratulations!
 You've just been enlisted for the defense of our beloved planet from the evil green-faced aliens that are approaching it.
 They are planning to build a base on the moon in order to transfer the rest of the fleet and get ready for the invasion.
-Good luck space man! (or woman, or whatever you want to put after the word "space"... "space kitten" maybe? 😸👾)
+Good luck space man! 🚀 (or woman, or whatever you want to put after the word "space"... "space kitten" maybe?)

 ## License